-Overall it has to be one of the best paints on the market yes, it’s expensive, but you get what you pay for, the self-priming, high opacity qualities mean it will take less coats.
+Overall, Benjamin Moore Scuff X has to be one of the best paints on the market.
+Yes it’s expensive, but you get what you pay for.
+The self-priming, high opacity qualities mean it will take less coats.

 Best acrylic I’ve used.
 It goes for miles has great opacity and has a nicer finish than oil in my opinion.

 Scuff-x satin is Phenomenal stuff.
 It works a lot like oil but it’s a nicer finish.
 No undercoat required, it’s a 2-coat system like oil.
 It may be a lot more expensive, but you are saving a 3rd coat like other water based products applied with a brush.
 It’s hard wearing, goes for miles, one of the best products out there.
 Faultless

 Love Benjamin Moore, worth every penny.
 It has a better finish than any oil-based paint I have ever used.

 I don’t want to use anything else.
 Goes on lovely and a great tough finish

 Yes, it’s expensive, but I still think its value for money.
 I use it on nearly every job, it’s never failed me and you can’t and you can’t put a price on that.